payara/Payara-Community-Documentation/documentation/payara-micro/deploying/deploy-program-bootstrap.md

 ```

 ## Deploying Multiple Applications Programmatically during Bootstrap
-Similar to when deploying multiple applications from the command line, you must use call the `addDeployment` or `addDeploymentFile` method for each application you wish to deploy.
+Similar to when deploying multiple applications from the command line, you must call the `addDeployment`
+or `addDeploymentFile` method for each application you wish to deploy.

 For example, to deploy three applications: